orome/crypto-enigma-py/doc/source/index.rst

 crypto-enigma
 *************

+An Enigma machine simulator with rich textual display functionalty.

 .. warning::

    This documentation is not yet kept in sync with the code.
 It's current purpose is simply to verify that